crowdsourcing-class/crowdsourcing-class.github.io/readings/reading1.md

 - "The Wisdom of Crowds" Chapter 0 - Introduction
 - "The Wisdom of Crowds" Chapter 1 - The Wisdom of Crowds
-- ["Human Computation: A Survey and Taxonomy of a Growing Field"](downloads/QuinnAndBederson.pdf) by Alexander J. Quinn and Benjamin B. Bederson from UMD
+- ["Human Computation: A Survey and Taxonomy of a Growing Field"](downloads/QuinnAndBederson.pdf) by researchers out of University of Maryland
 - The [Wired article](downloads/Wired.pdf) which coined the phrase "Crowdsourcing"